dan-ftp/fusion-conclusion/_posts/2026-02-XX-how-general-fusions-reactor-works-or-wont.md

 As with TAE, General Fusion has made some performance improvements but is nowhere near the conditions needed for fusion energy production.
 What General Fusion does have on TAE though is they are setting the bar lower and only aiming for deuterium-tritium fuel.

-General Fusion has published a lot on their pre-compression target plasma parameters, but has only one peer-reivewed compressed plasma data point (PCS-16) to plot against the Lawson criterion.
-Because of this, I will also include the pre-compression PI3 results to show where they are presently starting from.
+General Fusion has published a lot on their pre-compression target plasma parameters, but has only [one peer-reivewed compressed plasma data point](https://iopscience.iop.org/article/10.1088/1741-4326/ad9033) (PCS-16) to plot against the Lawson criterion.
+Because of this, I will also include the pre-compression PCS-16 and PI3 results to show where they are presently starting from.
 The energy confinement time in PCS-16 was ~35% of the compression time, so it was not adiabatic.
-The ion temperature in the PCS-16 compression was $\sim 40 \times$ less than the Lawson minimum and the Lawson parameter $\sim 400 \times$ less.
-The PI3 pre-compression results demonstrated they improved the target performance
+The ion temperature in the PCS-16 post-compression was $\sim 40 \times$ less than the Lawson minimum and the Lawson parameter $\sim 400 \times$ less.
+The PI3 pre-compression results demonstrated they improved the target performance in the Lawson parameter but reduced the pre-compression ion temperature.
+To get above the minimums needed for the Lawson criterion, LM26 needs to increase the PI3 ion temperature $\sim 60 \times$ and Lawson parameter $\sim 50 \times$.

 <figure>
   <img src="{{ site.baseurl }}/content/images/2026/gf_ti_progress.png" alt="General Fusion's one published compressed plasma ion temperature measurement compared to the minimum needed for D+T fusion.">